Wok & Skillet

 ingredients for thai tom yum paste in food processor

-This recipe makes about 1 cup of Tom Yum Paste.
-Since most recipes require only 1–2 tablespoons, it will last you for several meals.
+This recipe makes about 1 cup of Tom Yum paste.
+Since most dishes only use 1 to 2 tablespoons at a time, one batch will last for several meals.

 Frequently Asked Questions